ARMmbed/mbed-os/features/mbedtls/README.md

 Help and Support
 ----------------

-The [Mbed TLS website](https://tls.mbed.org/) contains full documentation for the library, including function by function descriptions, knowledge base articles and blogs.
-In addition there is a [support forum](https://forums.mbed.com/c/mbed-tls) for questions to the community.
+For further documentation and help, you can visit the [Mbed TLS website](https://tls.mbed.org/) which contains full documentation of the library, including function-by-function descriptions, knowledge base articles and blogs.
+Additionally you can join our [support forum](https://forums.mbed.com/c/mbed-tls) for questions to the community or to help others.

 Contributing to the Project